Soil conservation: Soil-conservation farming

 Soil-conservation farming involves no-till farming, "green manures" and other soil-enhancing practices which make it hard for the soils to be equalized.
 Such farming methods attempt to mimic the biology of barren lands.
 They can revive damaged soil, minimize erosion, encourage plant growth, eliminate the use of nitrogen fertilizer or fungicide, produce above-average yields and protect crops during droughts or flooding.
 The result is less labor and lower costs that increase farmers’ profits.
 No-till farming and cover crops act as sinks for nitrogen and other nutrients.
 This increases the amount of soil organic matter.

 Repeated plowing/tilling degrades soil, killing its beneficial fungi and earthworms.
 Once damaged, soil may take multiple seasons to fully recover, even in optimal circumstances.

 Critics argue that no-till and related methods are impractical and too expensive for many growers, partly because it requires new equipment.
 They cite advantages for conventional tilling depending on the geography, crops and soil conditions.
-Some farmers claimed that no-till complicates pest control, delays planting and that post-harvest residues, especially for corn, are hard to manage.
+Some farmers have contended that no-till complicates pest control, delays planting and that post-harvest residues, especially for corn, are hard to manage.